A Complete Guide to Setup.app and Activation Lock

 - Type: Indirect Setup mitigation

-- Target Devices: iPhone 7 - iPhone X (GSM only)
+- Target Devices: iPhone 5s - iPhone X, pre-A11 cellular iPads

 It all starts with another iOS device.
 To start, another iPhone that has Find My iPhone turned OFF is jailbroken so that its root filesystem can be modified.
 Next, the unique identifiers of the Activation Locked device that has Find My iPhone turned ON (Serial Number, IMEI, UDID, etc) are fetched and assigned to the second iOS device that has Find My iPhone turned OFF.
 In other words, the unique identifiers of the device with Find My iPhone OFF were temporarily covered up replaced with the unique identifiers of the device with Find My iPhone ON.
 Now, here is the best part.
 Albert (albert.apple.com, Apples activation server) does not notice or care that the second device with Find My iPhone OFF has a changed set of unique identifiers.
 Under normal circumstances Albert might notice, but an SSL process that occurs during activation is modified (people also call this hooking or pinning) to ensure that Albert is completely oblivious to the fact that the IMEI, Serial Number, UDID, etc came from an Activation Locked device that has Find My iPhone turned ON.